 What equipment do I need?

-Do I have to participate in everything?
+Do I have to do all the challenges?

 I live outside North America, can I still join?

 Yes, we’d love to have you!
 You may join from anywhere in the world with an internet connection.
 The daily emails are sent around 1:00am Pacific Standard Time / 4:00am Eastern Standard Time.